Nusaiba04/AddictionRecoveryApp/README.md

 Settings:
 In Settings, the user can also change the theme here ( light or dark ), and Shared Preference has been used to remember the theme, so when the user exits the app and comes back, the same theme will stay.

+(We have included the screenshots of the app pages in the drive link with app description.)